piedaddy/hackathon-1/README.md

 — Gulp for task running (compiling SCSS, structuring, building for production, and watching);

-- Yarn as a package manager.
+— Yarn as a package manager.

+ø Instructions:

+— Please run <i>gulp watch</i> to properly view the website.